pewulfman/yacht/DISCUSSION.md

 To do this, I had to modify the type of `Message` in `Chat` to store the time at which the message was sent and at which time the message was received by the chat.

 I also made the type into a variant to differentiate better between message that was written locally and those received.
 This make it a bit easier to handle and to display each differently.

+## Part 7-bis Notty_eio

+While googling on Eio for understanding why I get an exception.
+I ended up on this project [https://gitlab.com/talex5/gemini-eio]() which implement a eio backend for Notty, so according to the license, I reused it and remove the lwt related code.
+Having all my concurrency handled by Eio should make it easier to locate the reason for the exception.
+Already, I get an End_of_File exception where I a suspend exception before